subramen/demuxr/README.md

 Before deploying it on to Demuxr, I made a few changes that result in the model running faster; this optimization is a work-in-progress.
 Hit me up if you'd like to know more.

 ## Contributing
-There's definitely room to improve, and any contribution will make a difference.
-Maybe we should optimize the ML model, enhance the UX by making this a chrome plugin,  or \<your awesome idea here\>... please open an issue if you'd like to work on something.
-Please also open an issue if you encounter a bug.
-Thank you for even considering it!
+There's definitely room to improve, and any contribution - issues, bugs, or code - are welcome!
+Please reach out or open an issue.

 ## This takes too long to run, what gives?
 The model takes - under ideal conditions - a minute or so to split a 6-minute song.
 If there's a lot of people running Demuxr at the same time, you're in a queue and that can take a while (depends on how long the queue is).
 That is not the experience I'd like you to have though, so open an issue while you're waiting (thx).